 In the past decade a new wave of Internet doctors, fitness gurus, and online influencers have seized on the significance of leptin and come up with specialized diets and supplements designed to “hack” weight loss by controlling leptin.

-There’s no such thing as “hacking” your metabolism, hormones, or body fat, though, and controlling leptin levels isn’t the secret to weight loss any more than controlling other hormones like insulin or testosterone is.
+There’s no such thing as “hacking” your metabolism, leptin levels, or body fat, though, and controlling leptin isn’t the secret to weight loss any more than controlling other hormones like insulin or testosterone is.

 Now for the good news:

-Understanding how this hormone works can give you a better perspective on what’s going on inside your body as you lose weight and how to make fat loss easier by making a few simple modifications to your diet.
+Understanding how leptin works can give you a better perspective on what’s going on inside your body as you lose weight and how to make fat loss easier by making a few simple modifications to your diet.

 Let’s start by looking at what leptin is.